mjeammet/mjeammet.github.io/README.md

 # Github page repository :)

-Just a simple repo to get my static website up and running at [https://mjeammet.github.io](http://mjeammet.github.io).
+Repo to get my static website up and running at [https://mjeammet.github.io](http://mjeammet.github.io).

-Because why would you sleep at night when you can CODE ?
+This site will act as a resume and portfolio :)